-Financial assets designated as available-for-sale at December 31, 2017 are comprised of the Company's investment in Wescan Goldfields Inc. ("Wescan").
-IFRS 9 will require all equity investments to be measured at fair value.
+Financial assets designated as available-for-sale at December 31, 2017 were comprised of the Company's investment in Wescan Goldfields Inc. ("Wescan").
+IFRS 9 requires all equity investments to be measured at fair value.
 The default approach is for all changes in fair value to be recognized in profit or loss ("FVPL").
 However, for equity investments that are not held for trading, entities can make an irrevocable election at initial recognition to classify the instruments as FVOCI, with all subsequent changes in fair value being recognized in other comprehensive income.
 This election is available for each separate investment.
-The Company does not intend to make this election.

-The estimated impact as a result of the application of IFRS 9 is an increase of \$290 thousand to accumulated deficit and a corresponding decrease to accumulated other comprehensive income.
-The actual impacts of adopting IFRS 9 at January 1, 2018 may change as the new accounting policies are subject to change until the Company presents its first financial statements that include the date of initial application.
+The Company did not make this election.
+The impact as a result of the application of IFRS 9 is an increase of \$290 thousand to accumulated deficit and a corresponding decrease to accumulated other comprehensive income.